-Why Religious Cults Need to Manipulate Your Emotions
+Why (and How) Religious Cults Manipulate Emotions

 What is Cult Mind Control?